-Lending policies are designed to provide maximum use of the University's collection while simultaneously insuring its availability for all current and future generations of students, staff, and faculty.
+Lending policies are designed to provide maximum use of the University's collection while simultaneously ensuring its availability for all current and future generations of students, staff, and faculty.
 These policies also ensure that every campus borrower has equal access to individual items and that items not being used by some are on the shelf ready for you to find.
 Checking identification and requiring you to renew and return items helps to protect the collection.

 For everyone's protection, faculty must present a barcoded Valpo OneCard to check out materials.
 This ensures that only your record is called up in the catalog and not the record of someone else with a similar name.
 We advise you never to loan your Valpo OneCard to someone else or to check out materials for another person, even for a student who works for you.
 You are responsible for all items checked out on your Valpo OneCard.
 If you lose your Valpo OneCard, please notify a Circulation Manager promptly so we can invalidate the lost barcode.